U.S. TAX BASICS

 However, there are times when differences in the tax laws of the two countries may result in US tax being paid over and above what you have already paid to Canada.
 As an example, when you sell your Canadian principal residence any gain you realize will generally be tax-free here in Canada.
 However, if the gain is substantial, as a US citizen you may have to pay US tax on this sale.

 You may also be subject to onerous reporting requirements in respect of your Canadian assets and/or financial interests.
-This woud include reporting with respect to ownership of shares of a family corporation, interest in a family trust or other items (such as RESPs) that the IRS considers to be a foreign trust, as well as Canadian financial assets in which you are the beneficial owner or have signing authority over.
-IRS penalities for non-compliance are significant.
+This would include reporting with respect to ownership of shares of a family corporation, interest in a family trust or other investments that the IRS may consider to be foreign trusts, as well as Canadian financial assets in which you are the beneficial owner or have signing authority over.
+IRS penalties for non-compliance are significant.

 Canadian Tax Residents